Why cruising in California is getting support from state lawmakers

-FRESNO, Calif.
-(KSEE/KGPE) – A bipartisan show of support for car cruising in California was passed in the State Assembly last month, part of a push to officials and law enforcement to encourage the automotive activity.
+A bipartisan show of support for car cruising in California was passed in the State Assembly last month.
+It’s part of a push to officials and law enforcement to encourage the automotive activity.

 ACR 176 was first introduced in April by Assemblymember Luz Rivas and was passed by the State Assembly in June.
 The resolution text says it is to “celebrate the history and culture of cruising.”